mesosphere/dcos-docs-site/pages/services/minio/0.1.0-25/limitations/index.md

 ## Configurations

 The “disk” configuration value is denominated in MB.
-We recommend you set the configuration value `log_retention_bytes` to a value smaller than the indicated “disk” configuration.
-See the Configuring section for instructions for customizing these values.
+We recommend you to set the configuration value `log_retention_bytes` to a value smaller than the indicated “disk” configuration.
+See the configuration section for customizing these values.